This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Cons

-Buy this if you want a lightweight, easy-to-clean tower that grows with your toddler and stays well under $60.
-Skip it if you need a foldable design or prefer the look of real wood.
+Buy this if you want a budget-friendly, no-assembly tower that folds flat and holds heavy weight.
+Skip it if you need fully enclosed sides or prefer wood construction.

 Check Latest Price